LEMDO Oxygen Project

 Click on Open Project.

-Open the lemdo folder on your computer and click lemdo-all.xpr.
-The full path will depend on where you have chosen to put the lemdo folder on your computer.
-Once you navigate to your checked-out copy of the LEMDO repository (your local lemdo folder), you will find the XPR file at ../lemdo/lemdo-all.xpr.
+Open the lemdo directory on your computer and click lemdo-all.xpr.
+The full path will depend on where you have chosen to put the lemdo directory on your computer.
+Once you navigate to your checked-out copy of the LEMDO repository (your local lemdo directory), you will find the XPR file at ../lemdo/lemdo-all.xpr.

 Now that you have opened the project, you can find the XML files in the edition of your play by following these steps: